NeoGeographyToolkit/StereoPipeline/docs/examples.rst

-Yet, if desired to do so, a modification is necessary if the mask for pixels above water is obtained not from the PAN image itself, but from a band of the corresponding multispectral image, because those are acquired with a different sensor.
+Yet, if desired to do so, a modification is necessary if the mask for pixels above water is obtained not from the PAN image itself, but from a band of the corresponding multispectral image, because those are acquired with different sensors.

 Starting with a multispectral image mask, one has to first increase its resolution by a factor of 4 to make it comparable to the PAN